raffaelj/cockpit_SelectRequestOptions/README.md

 **2019-03-28**

-* added new option `renderer_display` if you use e. g. che color field rendere, but want to store a different value than the hex value
+* added new option `renderer_display` if you use e. g. the color field renderer, but want to store a different value than the hex value

 **2018-10-21**